minvamos/Jetson_Detection_System/Readme.md

 ```
 $ python3 main_output.py
 ```
-you have to change the path of mp4 files.
+Change path of mp4 files if you have to.